risen2513/EduBlocks-Next/README.md

 # EduBlocks Next

-EduBlocks Re-Write Project.
-Made with Vue 3.
+The next generation codebase for EduBlocks.
+Built with Vue 3